filesverse/filerix/docs/guide/usage/nodejs.md

 ## **Common issues**

-- If you encounter issues with library loading (e.g., `libfm.so` not found), ensure the library path is correctly set:
+- If you encounter issues with library loading (e.g., `filerix.so` not found), ensure the library path is correctly set:
   ```bash
   export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
   ```